Kgray44/Automated--Driveway-Gate/README.md

 5: Click and drag the file inside the version file into the "Arduino" folder.

-6: Reboot the Arduino IDE.
+6: Reboot the Arduino IDE.!

 7: Installed!